 Indiana Game Laws

-Shown here are a few of the Indiana game laws.
-Fully familiarize yourself with all the regulations before you go hunting at http://www.in.gov/dnr/fishwild/.
+Listed here are a few of the Indiana game laws.
+Fully familiarize yourself with all the regulations before you go hunting at the Indiana Department of Natural Resources website.

 Spotlighting—It is illegal to spotlight any wild animal from a vehicle while possessing any firearm, bow, or crossbow.